Afghan government to shun U.S. talks with Taliban

 SIGN OF OPTIMISM

-The Taliban have said they want a political solution that would bring about a just government and end foreign occupation of Afghanistan.
+The Taliban has said it wants a political solution that would bring about a just government and end foreign occupation of Afghanistan.

 The first signs of optimism in peace efforts for many months come as the U.S.-led war effort reaches a critical juncture.
 The NATO command in Kabul on Tuesday handed over lead security responsibility to Afghan government forces across the country.